Gabriel's Fire

 Gabriel's Fire is an American crime drama television series created by Donald R. Boyle, Coleman Luck and Jacqueline Zambrano that ran on ABC from September 12, 1990, to June 6, 1991, in the United States during the 1990–91 television season.
+The series starred James Earl Jones, who won an Emmy Award for his performance.

 A revamped version of the series, entitled Pros and Cons, aired briefly the following season.

 Overview

 The main character, Gabriel Bird, was played by James Earl Jones.
 He was a former Chicago police officer who, over twenty years prior, had been wrongfully sentenced to life imprisonment for the murder of a fellow police officer.
 In fact, he shot the officer to protect a defenseless mother and child whom the officer was about to murder in cold blood during a 1969 police raid.
 Unbeknownst to Bird, the raid had been merely a pretext for the police to attack the members of a militant black nationalist organization.

 This incident in the character's background was inspired by the 1969 death of Black Panther Party leader Fred Hampton, who was shot and killed during a raid upon his residence conducted by Chicago police and other law enforcement personnel.
 On the show, the street on which the raid involving Bird had occurred was identified as "Hampton Street".

 After serving about twenty years in prison, a human rights lawyer decides to work for his release as his testimony is needed in another case.
 At first, Bird opposes any attempts to release him, as he became accustomed to life in prison, but after his release takes place against his will, he begins to get used to life as a free person and uses his time away from prison to help other people who are wronged by society or the authorities.

 When Bird is released, he starts working as a private detective, hired by the lawyer who had helped free him.